adrianchen8662/StockTracker/README.md

 # StockTracker

 Python and mySQL project to create an automatic stock tracker that updates using the yahoo finance API.
-Created out of a need for better statistics than what Robinhood provides.
+Created out of a need for better/cleaner statistics than what Robinhood provides.

 Features:
 Add a stock, delete a stock, manual update from the API, automatic update from the API, and a statspage that tracks various things that I care about.